 How do I schedule my visit?

 Call your primary care provider’s office, tell them you would like to schedule your Medicare Annual Wellness Visit, and they will help you plan your appointment.
-When the appointment is scheduled, fill out this form about your health and bring to your appointment.
+When the appointment is scheduled, fill out this form about your health (spanish version) and bring to your appointment.

 Things to bring to your Annual Wellness Visit:

 - A list of healthcare providers and suppliers currently involved in your care

 - Any family health history you have, in as much detail as possible